rybafish/rybafish.github.io/faq.md

 **And update the user password** in order to generate old-style sha256 password hash on HANA side.
 This is to be done after the configuration change.

-With those settings RynaFish should run fine in HANA Cloud, pbkdf2 [in progress]([url](https://github.com/rybafish/rybafish/issues/931)).
+With those settings RynaFish should run fine in HANA Cloud, pbkdf2 [done](https://github.com/rybafish/rybafish/issues/931).

 ### Why such colours selected, can I change them?
 Colors and line styles provided by the database.
 You can manually change the color by right-mouse-click in the KPIs table.